tmthyjames/Achoo/README.md

 Prompted by [this](https://www.reddit.com/r/Python/comments/70udwq/what_routine_tasks_do_you_automate_with_programs/) reddit post.
 Lots of great ideas in there.

+**UPDATE: 09/27/2017**

+My goal is to have this repo completely decoupled from any UI and instead act as a restful-like API that could be consumed by any UI.
+Achoo's default UI is housed [here](https://github.com/tmthyjames/AchooUI).

 **UPDATE**

 I will be updating this readme fairly often for the next week or two to make sure the code and instructions are as readable as possible.